aspiwack/combining-logics/combining-logics.typ

 But this only covers first order.
 If we want higher-order (that is, functions as values), can domain theory help us build a Kleene algebra where $defined arrow.r defined subset.eq defined$? can it be derived from a previously existing #base?
 What would the relationship between #base and #defined be?

+Maybe if #base is a Kleene algebra #emph[in the category of domains/CPOs], then we can create a #defined such that #base is a sub-Kleene algebra of #defined?
+Does Scott's construction give us anything near this?
+Possibly I need complete Kleene algebras to reconstruct the star?

+If the above works, the question remains: how do I build a Kleene algebra in the category of domains if I have a regular Kleene algebra (like the construction that adds variable makes a logic nominal).

 == Action algebras

 === Relations